dgor82/dgor82.github.io/dev_style_guide.md

 When done developing on the current `tmp/*` working branch, run the 'finish_work.sh' script which does this:
 * Updates local tracking branch `origin/main` with any new commits (e.g. those made by other devs) since you branched off from it in step-1.
 * Checks whether your working branch still is a direct ancestor of `origin/main`
     * if that's not the case, **rebases** (!) your working branch on the newly updated `main` branch.
-This essentially rewrites history, pretending that we have made our current local developments on top of the very latest developments of others.
+This essentially rewrites history, pretending that you have made your current local developments on top of the very latest developments of others.
 * Extracts all `Debug_*` configurations from the .sln file in the working directory.
-    * In case the script was run with option `--noios` ignores release configurations that contain the string 'ios'
+    * In case the script was run with option `--noios`, it ignores release configurations that contain the string 'ios'
-    * In case the script was run with option `--nomob` ignores release configurations that contain either 'ios' or 'android'
+    * In case the script was run with option `--nomob`, it ignores release configurations that contain either 'ios' or 'android'
     * These options were added because mobile builds can be very slow, and if we are sure we don't need to build/test them, this greatly accelerates execution of the script.
 Use with caution!
 * Restores dependencies, builds solution and runs tests for each of the relevant Debug configurations.
 This step ensures that everything still builds and passes all tests - and is especially important in case your working branch was rebased on other devs' changes in the previous step.
 * Shows current (semantic) version and asks you for a new one.
 Then: